Note

 Create the function app

-The function app resource is defined by a resource of type Microsoft.Web/sites
+Define the function app resource as a resource of type Microsoft.Web/sites with a kind property that includes functionapp.

 For a list of application settings required when running on Windows, see Application configuration.
-For a sample Bicep file/Azure Resource Manager template, see the function app hosted on Windows in a Consumption plan template.
+For a sample Bicep file or Azure Resource Manager template, see the function app hosted on Windows in a Consumption plan template.

 For a list of application settings required when running on Windows, see Application configuration.